-This section of purely sales TED talks provides sales techniques that will change your approach to the job.
+This section of purely sales TED talks provides current sales techniques that will change your approach to the job.
 You will learn how to add value to your business, develop a relationship with your clients, and make them happy by giving them what they want.
-I tried to collect the best sales ted talks.
+I tried to collect the best sales TED talks.
 I hope you will find it useful.

 1. Simon Sinek – How great leaders inspire action.

-Why is Apple so much more innovative than their competition?
+Why is Apple so much more innovative than its competition?
 Even though they have the same access to the same talent, the same consultants, the same media.
 So what is it at play here?